open-telemetry/opentelemetry-collector-contrib/exporter/otelarrowexporter/README.md

 The following setting determines memory and CPU resources that the exporter will use:

-- `num_streams` (default: 1): the number of concurrent Arrow streams
+- `num_streams` (default: `max(1, NumCPU()/2)`): the number of concurrent Arrow streams

-The `num_streams` default limits the exporter to one stream, to limit resources used by this component.
-Larger instances may wish to export multiple streams in parallel, in which case `num_streams` can be raised up to the number of available CPUs.

-When `num_streams` is greater than one, a configurable policy determines how load is assigned across streams.
+The `num_streams` default limits the exporter stream count to half the number of CPUs or 1, whichever is greater.
+When `num_streams` is greater than one, a configurable policy determines how load is assigned across streams to balance load.
 The supported policies are `leastloaded`, which picks the stream with the smallest number of outstanding requests, and `leastloadedN` for `N <= num_streams`, which limits the decision to a random subset of `N` streams.

 - `prioritizer` (default: "leastloaded"): policy for distributing load across multiple streams.